 Study selection bias.
 Another limitation is the potential study selection bias.
 We established inclusion and exclusion criteria to perform the initial selection of papers, followed by manual verification based on quality assessment criteria (QAC).
 This process involves a combination of automated and manual procedures.
 The automated selection process may result in mislabeling of papers due to incomplete or ambiguous information in their corresponding BibTeX records.
 To mitigate this issue, any papers that cannot be confidently excluded are temporarily retained for manual verification.
 However, the manual verification stage could be influenced by the subjective judgment and biases of the researchers, affecting the accuracy of the quality assessment of papers.
 To address these concerns, we invited two experienced reviewers in the fields of SE and LLM research to conduct a secondary review of the study selection results.
+The two reviewers raised objections to some of our results.
+Following a thorough discussion among all authors and reviewers regarding these issues, a consensus was ultimately reached.
 This step aims to enhance the accuracy of our paper selection and minimize the likelihood of omission or misclassification.
 By using these measures, we strive to ensure that the selected papers are accurate and comprehensive, minimizing the impact of study selection bias and enhancing the reliability of our systematic literature review.
-We additionally provide a replication package6 for others to view.
+We additionally provide a replication package4 for others to view.

 Empirical knowledge bias.
 This SLR, along with 395 relevant studies in the LLM4SE field, answers four RQs.
 This implies the need for manual analysis and understanding of each study.
 In this process, there may be biases introduced by subjective judgments and experiential knowledge.
 To minimize potential errors in this regard, we have made the following efforts.
 Firstly, in determining the RQs, as the first comprehensive overview of the LLM4SE field, we aim to provide a comprehensive interpretation of the current state and trends in this domain.
-Considering the commonality in AI4SE research, we referred to Yang et al.'s survey on DL4SE [509] during our RQ formulation.
+Considering the commonality in AI4SE research, we referred to Yang et al.'s survey on DL4SE [511] during our RQ formulation.
 We finally decided to focus on LLM types, datasets, tuning, evaluation, and targeted SE tasks.
 Secondly, for the understanding and analysis of each study, to ensure accurate comprehension of paper details, before addressing each RQ, we extensively reviewed relevant literature to predefine the approximate categories and details for each RQ.
-For example, in RQ3, based on prior work [370, 472, 558], we identified differences between tuning techniques for LLMs and those commonly used in traditional machine learning, such as prompt engineering and PEFT.
+For example, in RQ3, based on prior work [371, 474, 561], we identified differences between tuning techniques for LLMs and those commonly used in traditional machine learning, such as prompt engineering and PEFT.